South Surrey — A Buyer’s Guide

 Crescent Beach

-Crescent Beach is the small-village waterfront enclave at the western edge of South Surrey, bounded by Boundary Bay to the west and the Burlington Northern rail line.
+Crescent Beach is the small-village waterfront enclave at the western edge of South Surrey, facing southwest onto Boundary Bay with Mud Bay to the north and the BNSF rail line running along the shore.
 Inventory is primarily older heritage character detached on tight lots — many 4,000–5,500 sq ft — with a few newer redevelopments and a small condo footprint.
 The village core (Crescent Park, Blackie Spit) handles a local-scale set of shops and the marine recreation.
-Pricing here is lifestyle-driven, not benchmark-driven — comparable Crescent Beach detached can transact $300K–$700K above otherwise-equivalent inland inventory because of the village feel and the 4-block walk to the water.
+Pricing here is lifestyle-driven — comparable Crescent Beach detached can transact $300K–$700K above otherwise-equivalent inland inventory because of the village feel and the 4-block walk to the water.
 Crescent Park Elementary catchment.

 Elgin Chantrell

-Elgin Chantrell is the larger-lot luxury enclave north of 24 Avenue and west of 144 Street, with several Southridge School (private K-12) catchment streets in the southwest quadrant.
+Elgin Chantrell is the larger-lot luxury enclave north of 24 Avenue, east of 140 Street running toward King George Boulevard, with several Southridge School (private K-12) catchment streets in the southwest quadrant.
 Inventory skews detached on 9,000-sq-ft to half-acre lots with a meaningful share of post-2000 estate-tier rebuilds.
 Chantrell Creek Elementary is the public elementary catchment; Earl Marriott Secondary handles secondary.
 Elgin Park is the dominant green space; the Nicomekl floodplain runs along the northern edge.
 Elgin Chantrell benchmarks transact at the upper end of South Surrey detached, second only to Morgan Creek golf-course frontage.

 Schools — the catchment math